FireFlyMediaGroup/joeperks_platform_v2/docs/architecture/core-workflows.md

 sequenceDiagram
     participant O as Organization
     participant P as Platform API
-    participant K as Kinde Auth
+    participant K as Stytch Auth
     participant G as Geographic Service
     participant R as Roaster
     participant S as Stripe Connect